harshmeel/harshmeel.github.io/_pages/filmmaking.md

 ## Music Video General Championship 2021-22

 Music videos have always been a favorite of mine!
 Though I never picked up the skills to be a rockstar, music videos, and shooting concerts seem to be a way to be close to that magic.
 One of my earlier and amateur attempts at being the rockstar I never came to be was filming "To rid the disease."
-Brainchild of a genius called Bhagwan Dutt, who was always the highest in the room :P , this is a film made using four things:
+Brainchild of a senior called Bhagwan Dutt, this is a film made using four things:
 1. A Oneplus Smartphone
 2. A smartphone gimbal
 3. One Aperture MC light